jy-canucks1/Logogram-Translator-with-TensorFlow/README.md

 You can revise the code to run in other browser if you can handle the browser dirver.

-Because I am Chrome User, this Bot is for Chrome Users and if you are as well, check your version of Chrome and go to this link to install: https://sites.google.com/chromium.org/driver/
+Because I am Chrome User, this Bot is for Chrome Users and if you are as well,

+please check your version of Chrome and go to this link to install: https://sites.google.com/chromium.org/driver/

 This tutorial setting instruction is the best way to follow.
 Otherwise, please consider changing the webdriver path